haozhu10015/neugym/docs/source/tutorial.rst

 ================

 Create a gridworld environment with only an one-state origin.
+The origin area will be marked as Area[0] and automatically given a alias name "origin".

     >>> import neugym as ng
     >>> import neugym.environment as env